epoupon/lms/README.md

 - makes use of computed data available on [AcousticBrainz](https://acousticbrainz.org/).
 Therefore your music must contain the [MusicBrainz Identifier](https://musicbrainz.org/doc/MusicBrainz_Identifier) for the recommendation engine to work properly

 ## Subsonic API
-For now, the API version implemented is 1.12.0 and has been tested using the official application and Ultrasonic on Android.
+For now, the API version implemented is 1.12.0 and has been tested on Android using the official application, Ultrasonic and DSub.

 As LMS does not aim to implement all the features of Subsonic, some commands are missing.
 Since LMS uses metadata tags to organize data, a compatibility mode is used to navigate through the collection using the directory browsing commands.